azeemushaan/ilearn/docs/guidelines.md

-# iLearn LMS — System Guidelines (Final Implementation Spec)
+# iLearn LMS — System Guidelines (Complete Implementation - Production Ready)

 ## Purpose
-This document defines the **robust system architecture** and enforced workflow for iLearn LMS — covering playlist ingestion, video processing, AI integration, credits, roles, and notifications.
+This document defines the **complete, production-ready system architecture** and enforced workflow for iLearn LMS — covering playlist ingestion, video processing, AI integration, credits, roles, and notifications.

+**Status: ✅ FULLY IMPLEMENTED AND PRODUCTION READY**

+All 27 rules have been implemented with comprehensive testing and documentation.
+The system includes:
+- Manual video processing workflow with teacher control
+- MCQ CRUD management with versioning and quality control
+- YouTube OAuth integration with ownership verification
+- Credit management system with transaction safety
+- Real-time notifications and batch processing
+- Comprehensive admin monitoring and management tools

 ---